 Strangely, the Vision is trapped in the quicksand, and his lady love the Scarlet Witch hollers for him to simply turn intangible and fly out of the mire.
 The Vision, entirely uncharacteristically, panics and remains solid and continues sinking.

 NOTE: This bizarre panic attack is indicative of a deeper problem that will unfold alongside of Mantis’ mysteries in the issues to come.
-The Vision’s problem will also tie in to an enigmatic discovery that Ant-Man made in the Vision’s android brain during the Kree-Skrull War a few years earlier.
-Once again I will say that this research into Marvel’s past impresses me with their 1970s writers’ and editors’ skill at maintaining and interweaving multiple narrative threads over the course of years, then unravelling them with consummate story-telling finesse.
+The Vision’s problem will also tie into an enigmatic discovery that Ant-Man made in the Vision’s android brain during the Kree-Skrull War a few years earlier.
+Once again I will say that I’m still impressed with Marvel’s 1970s writers’ and editors’ skill at maintaining and interweaving multiple narrative threads over the course of years, then unravelling them with consummate story-telling finesse.

 The villain gestures, casting a spell to strip the approaching trio of their heroic identities.
 Thor turns back into the lame (as in limping) Donald Blake, MD.
 Iron Man’s armor disappears, leaving him as plain ol’ Tony Stark, whose heart begins to fail without his armored chest-plate.